How To Fix Peeling Paint on Your Bathroom Ceiling or Wall

 Step 1: Scrape Off the Peeling or Chipped Paint

 - Begin to remove peeling paint with a putty knife.
-This will make the surface uneven.
+This will make the surface uneven, but that’s okay for now.

 - Make sure you wear protective eye gear and a dust mask.
-This prevents dust particles from getting into your eyes or your lungs.
+This prevents dust particles from getting into your eyes or your lungs, which can be very dangerous.

 - Use a fine-grain sandpaper to sand the area where you removed the paint blisters.
 Brush off any dust.

-Step 2: Patch Where Peeling Paint Had Been
+Step 2: Patch Where Bathroom Ceiling Paint Peeling Had Been

 - Use a patching compound to even out the bathroom walls and the ceiling.

-- When the first coat is dry, you can apply a second coat.
-Allow it to dry overnight.
+- When the first coat is fully dry, you can sand it smooth.

-- You can use a vacuum for the ceiling instead of sandpaper.
+- You can always use a vacuum sander for the ceiling instead of sandpaper.
 This is to avoid dust dropping directly on you.
-This protects your eyes and your lungs.
+This helps to further protect your eyes and your lungs.

 - Usually, bathroom walls start peeling because they weren’t properly primed in the first place.
-Primer is the first defence against water and moisture.
+Primer is the first defense against water and moisture!
+Allow it to be your best friend, especially in bathroom areas.

 - Prime the area you have prepared with a brush or small roller.